KevinT001/KevinT001/README.md

 - Career changing from service industry into the exciting field of software development.
 - Having a growth mindset, constant curiousity, and good collaboration with my team is important to me!
 - Interests I like are Media: Films, sports, podcasts.
 Pets/ animals, and rock climbing!
-- Currently attending Turing School of Software & Design for Backend Engineeering.
-Graduation date early March 2023.
+- I Attended Turing School of Software & Design for Backend Engineeering with a focus on languages Ruby and Ruby on Rails
-- Languages currently focused on javascript,html,css.
+- Languages currently focused on Javascript